EternityForest/THUNDERWARS/README.md

 ## CONTEXT pages

-A context page contains checklist items and notes that should be referred to when doing a certain action or at a certain time.
+A context page[^8] contains checklist items and notes that should be referred to when doing a certain action or at a certain time.
+We call them pages rather than lists, because in this system they are more than just task lists.

 They can be used for recurring events, or for the planning leading up to one-time events.